ziadoz/awesome-php/README.md

 # Suggestions

-Please leave any suggestions in the gist comments, or send a tweet to [@jamieyork](https://twitter.com/jamieyork).
+Please open an issue for any new suggestions or send a tweet to [@jamieyork](https://twitter.com/jamieyork).